KrishnaDevRoyal/Web-Project/cakeshop/ReadMeFirst.txt

 -->Remove their orders
 -->Edit their profile info
--->Embeded Hashing mechanism provides better security for users --> Google Captcha and Email Verification
+-->Embeded Hashing mechanism provides better security for users -->Fully customizable
--->Fully customizable
 -->Compact in size
 -->Admins can write and send an email to the subscribers directly

-Note:*

-Prerequisites for running this project:

-1. Install PHPMailer in your pc
-2. Create an account in Google Recaptcha using this URL - https://www.google.com/recaptcha/admin/create
-3. Add your email info within source code (See in the demo video, Please Don't skip to avoid any issues or errors)

 IMPORTANT NOTE: Use only for Educational Purposes!